Obama Talked His Way Into Trouble on Debt Ceiling

 The ratings agencies have been at pains to point out that the looming U.S. credit downgrade isn’t over the debt limit, per se, but that the conflama over the debt limit has demonstrated what they’ve been maintaining all along: The current political climate will not allow the government to change its ways on the long-term debt that is threatening the future health of the nation’s economy.

 Entitlement (i.e. Social Security and Medicare) and welfare (i.e. Medicaid and food stamps) programs constituted $2.1 trillion of federal outlays in 2010 – 66 percent of federal spending.
 There will almost certainly be no change to these issues in the final debt-ceiling plan, except for perhaps some kind of J. Wellington Wimpy solution in which a super committee will come up with a plan.
 Washington did that last year and has so far done nothing but talk about it.
+The U.S. tax code is a rat’s nest of crony capitalist deductions and populist wealth transfers.
+This problem will go untouched too, save for a promise of future consideration.

 U.S. bond ratings will drop not because of the debt ceiling, but the debt ceiling demonstrates the degree of political dysfunction on the subject.
 That’s embarrassing but not fatal.
 American debt will continue to look good compared to the fetid heaps of European debt and China’s crackpot jackpot of fiscal policies.
+But it is the concerns over a government shutdown and economic disruption that will drive the final deal.
+As Washington sputters, Wall Street starts listening.
+And as investors panic, Washington will start listening to Wall Street.